Listen to the podcast

 You may want to read:

 As I read Exodus, the attention is usually on Moses and his being used by God to lead the Israelites to safety.
 Often overlooked are the actions of Moses’ parents.
 There is not a lot written regarding Moses’ parents, just a little in Exodus and more in Hebrews.
 See Exodus 2:1 and Hebrews 11:23.
 Though I cannot fill in the missing parts to their lives as it would be arguments from silence, I have a few questions.

 I can’t begin to imagine what would go through my head if I were Moses’ mom and the thought first entered my mind to put my son in a basket in the river.
 My gut instinct tells me that my faith would not have passed the test.
 These thoughts are why I have great respect for Moses’ parents and, in particular, his mother.
 This woman already had other children to look after while she was pregnant with Moses.
-Exodus gives us a look into the kind of life this family must have led as slaves in Egypt, and it was hard (Exodus 1:11-14).
+Exodus gives us a look into the kind of life this family must have led as slaves in Egypt; it was hard (Exodus 1:11-14).

-During an already difficult time comes an edict from the king just to make the lives for the Israelites a little more interesting.
-The king ordered the midwives to kill baby boys but let daughters live.
-When the midwives did not obey because they feared God more, the king told his own people to cast out every son born to a Hebrew.
+During an already challenging time comes a proclamation from the king to make the Israelites’ lives a little more interesting.
+The king ordered the midwives to kill baby boys but let the daughters live.
+When the midwives did not obey because they feared God more, the king told his people to cast out every son born to a Hebrew.
 Being a pregnant slave with a family to look after could not have been an easy task, and yet, Moses’ mother and father were still putting their trust in God.
 Why?

-Fast forward a few thousand years and here we are, right on the cusp of another election.
-As I look at the strife going on in our country and around me, I am disheartened by how far we have strayed from God.
+Fast forward a few thousand years, and here we are, right on the cusp of another election.
+As I look at the strife in our country, I am disheartened by how far we have strayed from God.
 We are by no means at the same place where Moses’ parents were, but we are on the edge of watching more of our assumed freedoms crumble.
 Before marriage and children, going through a tough time was much easier because I only cared for myself.
 The addition of a family drastically changed my thinking.

 Now I have others to care for and protect.
 At times I can feel helpless when I look at all the chaos in our country.
 I even feel anxious about what the future of our country will look like for my children.
-Then I read this amazing story of a woman who placed her son in a basket and set it to sail in a river, trusting God to either take care of him on this earth or take him to be with Him.
-Either way, she knew God was in complete control over this little life He had blessed her with and she trusted His care, the rest is history.
+Then I read this stunning story of a woman who placed her son in a basket and set it to sail in a river, trusting God to either take care of him on this earth or take him from it.
+Either way, she knew God was in complete control over this little life He had blessed her with, and she trusted His care.
+The rest is history.

 Sometimes it is easier to complain about what is taking place in our country than to have faith in God and His working out His plans.
-Yes, His sovereign permissions may involve strife and difficulties for America and things could get bad, real bad, but I challenge you to not put your faith in a person or in people who are like you and me, sinful.
+Yes, His sovereign permissions may involve strife and difficulties for America, and things could get nasty, but I challenge you to not put your faith in a person or in people who are like you and me—sinful.
 Our faith has to be in God and His ability to use all things, even bad things, for His glory.

-Moses’ parents did not start up a “Make Egypt great again” campaign.
+Moses’ parents did not start up a “Make Egypt Great Again” campaign.
 There was nothing big or glamorous about what they did, at least not in our eyes.
 They humbly and submissively put their trust in the only One who was going to be able to take care of them.
 As election time draws closer and closer, and the possibility of losing more freedoms in the future, who do you place your trust in during this difficult time?